 TLG operates a range of extended school programmes where students can continue to engage and learn beyond the school day and during the holidays.
 These might include breakfast clubs and workshops in sports, media, arts and music.
 TLG also runs social and cultural trips and visits including weekend residentials within the UK and international trips which in the past have included Uganda and Ghana.

 Each week we will be serving yummy snacks, playing pool and chilling out to music.
 We also have computers that you can use for your homework and a sports hall for some footy and hockey.

 Our learning environment is structured with clear boundaries.
-TLG Centre rules and behaviour principles are set out in a ‘contract’ that your child will sign before they start at TLG.
+The TLG school rules and behaviour principles are set out in a ‘contract’ that your child will sign before they start at TLG.

 We believe that good attendance is a key to achievement and will work hard with you and your child to overcome any barriers to good attendance.

-Pupils are expected to attend all sessions (morning and afternoon) in their TLG programme, unless absence has been authorised by TLG or your child’s referring school.
-As parent or carer, you will need to provide a reason for any absence and should telephone the Centre at the start of the school day to inform staff.
+Students are expected to attend all sessions (morning and afternoon) in their TLG programme, unless absence has been authorised by TLG or your child’s referring school.
+As parent or carer, you will need to provide a reason for any absence and should telephone the school at the start of the school day to inform staff.

 If you tell us your child is being bullied we will deal with it quickly, sensitively and effectively and help ensure that the bullying does not continue.
 We will support your child while the issue is being dealt with and afterwards.

 This page outlines a summary of our policies on Safeguarding – please refer to the full policy documents for full details of our arrangements for safeguarding.
 Links to these can be found at the bottom of this page.